 What will happen on the day of the observation?

-On the day of the observation, your consultant will arrive a few minutes before class begins and introduce himself or herself to you.
+On the day of the observation, your consultant will arrive a few minutes before class begins.
 Your consultant will sit in the back or side of your class and be as unobtrusive as possible.
 You may want to briefly explain your consultant’s presence to your students, but this is not required.

 During the observation, your consultant may be considering questions such as the following: